ORNL-MDF/Raptor/README.md

 ```

 #### Step 3:  Define the Melt Pool
-Load the melt pool dimension data (in this case, from a text file) and use the create_melt_pool function to construct the MeltPool object.
-The API allows you to set scaling factors and shape parameters for each dimension.
+Load the melt pool dimension data (in this case, from a text file) and use
+`create_melt_pool` to construct the `MeltPool` object.
+The API allows you to
+set a scaling factor for each dimension and shape factors for the vertical
+dimensions.
+The transverse width exponent is fixed at two.

 ```python
 from pathlib import Path